Buggyguys/Ant_Colony_Foraging_Simulation_Mesa/README.md

 ### Dual-Pheromone System

-Unlike simpler models that use a single pheromone type, this simulation uses a bidirectional trail system:

 1. **To-Nest Pheromones** (Blue):
    - Created by ants carrying food back to the nest
    - Help other ants find their way back to the nest